 The United Nations ignored him, even though he persisted with his claim until 1970.

 One of the best ways to keep in touch with ongoing space-race developments is to join projects such as Asgardia and groups like The Planetary Society and the Mars Society.

 Another way to be informed of aerospace activities is to read the websites of America's top asteroid mining and space vehicle manufacturing companies:

 - Planetary Resources

-- The compliment of about 100 companies in the NASA Commercial Crew.
+- The 100 or so companies in the NASA Commercial Crew.